What is a SAM Maturity Assessment?

 Core Software Asset Management – asset identification, asset control and financial management

-Logistics Processes – requirements definition, design, evaluation, procurement, build, deployment, operation, optimization and retirement
+Logistics Processes – requirements definition, design, evaluation, procurement, build, deployment, operation, optimisation and retirement

 Verification and Compliance – verification and audit, license compliance